Fluent Bit: Official Manual

 Threaded

-This mode is useful to get a specific line.
-This is an example to get CPU frequency from /proc/cpuinfo.
+Use this mode to get a specific line.
+The following example gets CPU frequency from /proc/cpuinfo.

 processor : 0